Woman With Autistic Son Calls Friend Ableist After Refusing To Give Her Positive Reference For Dog Rescue

 In a world full of injustice and abuse, being extra careful when it comes to making sure that a defenceless animal will be treated properly is very important, because why take that risk?
 It's always better to be safe than sorry.

 Especially considering the fact that shelter animals often come with serious emotional baggage that you cannot just ignore or help worsen.
-These animals need to be treated properly and gently so they can recover from their terrible past lives, if not, why even bother "rescuing" them if you're not planning to do any rescuing.
+These animals need to be treated properly and gently so they can recover from their terrible past lives.
+If not, why even bother "rescuing" them if you're not planning on doing any rescuing.

-Ultimately, fostering empathy and understanding in friendships is crucial for maintaining supportive relationships.
+In the intricate web of friendships, fostering empathy and understanding is vital for nurturing supportive relationships.